SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-06-paths-not-taken.md

   really understood
   [the Wigner-Eckart Theorem](https://en.wikipedia.org/wiki/Wigner%E2%80%93Eckart_theorem).
   I wanted more of that.  _Lots_ more of that.
-- My professors, but undergrad and grad school, were people I deeply admired.
+- My professors, both undergrad and grad school, were people I deeply admired.
 They were widely read in literature and history.
 They were (mostly) kind, and funny, and smart.
   When I talked to them, I got a lively sense of _presence_, that somebody was at home here, and they also wanted to _understand._